Dons (singer): 2024–present: Supernova win, Eurovision finals

 Dons was announced as a judge for the debut season of Ir Talants, the Latvian version of the popular global series Got Talent.
 On 16 October, 2024, the Latvian Music Producers Association presented Dons with a platinum certificate for "Hollow"; the platinum award is given to songs that have been streamed 4 million times or more.
 In 2024, the Latvian Music Producers Association announced the creation of the GAMMA awards, which celebrates "all aspects of the Latvian music industry".
 Dons won Male Solo Artist of the Year and Hit of the year for "Hollow"; he also was nominated for Pop Artist of the Year; "Hollow" was nominated for Most Streamed Song of the Year; and his concert Laiks was nominated for Live Performance/Concert of the Year and Musical Event of the Year.

 In September 2025, Dons released a new single, "Jau rīt" (lit.
 'Tomorrow'), and announced his upcoming album and stadium concert, Tuvums (lit.
 'Closeness'), scheduled for August 2026 at Daugava Stadium (Riga).
+He released the title track "Tuvums" (lit.
+'Closeness'), which also has an English version called "I'll love you until I die"; he co-wrote it with DJ Rudd (Rūdolfs Budze).
+He said the song "is about my favorite topic: human relationships.
+You don't always have to be physically close to feel closeness; it can appear in memories, feelings, thoughts.
+Sometimes it seems that nothing is more valuable than the presence of another person, especially when it seems that the whole world is breaking in half - then this support is felt even in thoughts".
+The music video features Latvian rally driver Mārtiņš Sesks.
+The single won Most Valuable Song at the 2025 Muzikālās Banka (lit.
+'Musical Bank') awards, and also the most donated song charity marathon “Dod pieci!
+2025” organized by Latvijas Radio 5.